wesvi/doc.wesvi.com/content/about.md

 ---

-Hugo is a static site engine written in Go.
+Hugo 关于is a static site engine written in Go.

 It makes use of a variety of open source projects including: